MathieuElisabeth/task-management/README.md

 # task-management

 It is a task management application made in Vue 3.
-This project aims to test what is possible with Vue Js and to discover Vue-router, vuedraggable and event emitter with mitt.
+This project aims to test what is possible with Vue Js and to discover Vue-router, vuedraggable and Pinia.

 I used Vite to set up my Vue project.